What do you think is a better way to influence and change bad behavior? Is it punishment or meditation?

 It’s all thanks to an initiative from the Holistic Life Foundation.
 HLF is a non-profit organization founded by Andres Gonzalez and brothers Atman Smith and Ali Smith, all of whom grew up in West Baltimore.

-According to Andres Gonzalez, kids are even taking their meditation skills with them when they leave school.
+As an added bonus, according to Andres Gonzalez, kids are even taking their meditation skills with them when they leave school.

 “We’ve had parents tell us, ‘I came home the other day stressed out and my daughter said, Hey mom, you need to sit down.
 I need to teach you how to breathe,'” Gonzalez said.